Ryzen 9 9900X vs Core Ultra 9 285K

 Core Ultra 9 285K

 The Intel Core Ultra 9 285K is priced at $589.99 in the CPUs category.
-It stands out with cores, socket, boost clock advantages over the competition.
+It stands out with cores, boost clock advantages over the competition.

 Key Differences